MyRobotLab/InMoov/InmoovScript/inmoovGestures/README.md

-you can find here every gestures called by scirpt or vocal commands
+you can find here every gestures called by script or vocal commands